-•demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake a limited piece of research and other qualified tasks within predetermined time frames in order to contribute to the formation of knowledge as well as to evaluate this work •demonstrate the ability in both national and international contexts to present and discuss research and research findings in speech and writing and in dialogue with the academic community and society in general, and •demonstrate the skills required to participate autonomously in research and development work and to work autonomously in some other qualified capacity.
-Judgement and approach For a Degree of Licentiate the third-cycle student shall •demonstrate the ability to make assessments of ethical aspects of his or her own research •demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and •demonstrate the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
-Thesis For a Degree of Licentiate the third-cycle student shall have been awarded a pass grade for a research thesis of at least 60 credits.
+- demonstrate the skills to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake a limited piece of research and other qualified tasks within predetermined time frames in order to contribute to the formation of knowledge as well as to evaluate this work - demonstrate the skills in both national and international contexts to present and discuss research and research findings in speech and writing and in dialogue with the academic community and society in general, and demonstrate the skills required to participate autonomously in research and development work and to work autonomously in some other qualified capacity.

+Judgement and approach

+For a Degree of Licentiate the third-cycle student shall:

+- demonstrate the skills to make assessments of ethical aspects of his or her own research - demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - demonstrate the skills to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.